BerlinPix/filo/README.md

 For a quick start you can use the generator to see how FIlo works and to get the HTML or JavaScript code for your website.
 [![Loading pictures from facebook to your own website] (http://berlinpix.com/tl_files/filo/img/from_facebook_to_website.jpg "Loading pictures from facebook to your own website")] (http://berlinpix.com/filo/generator.php "FILo generator")

-![Loading pictures from facebook to your own website] (http://berlinpix.com/tl_files/filo/img/from_facebook_to_website.jpg "Loading pictures from facebook to your own website")

 Copyright 2012, [BerlinPix.com] (http://www.berlinpix.com "BerlinPix Website")
 licensed under the LGPL license.